 Germline mutations, also called hereditary mutations, are passed on from parents to offspring.
 Inherited germline mutations play an important role in cancer risk and susceptibility.
 Knowledge of these hereditary mutations can lead to the development of preventive measures to reduce the likelihood of developing cancer.

-Inherited mutations associated with cancer predisposition and risk can be analyzed through various approaches, including next-generation sequencing (NGS) and microarrays.
+Inherited mutations associated with hereditary cancer risk can be analyzed through various approaches, including next-generation sequencing (NGS) and microarrays.

 Microarrays offer an economical method for studying germline mutations in cancer.
-With arrays, hundreds of thousands of single nucleotide polymorphisms (SNPs) can be studied across large sample sets simultaneously.
-Learn more about the development of the iCOGS array (later commercialized as the Infinium OncoArray) in the Nature Genetics article below.Read Article
+With arrays, hundreds of thousands of known single nucleotide polymorphisms (SNPs) can be studied across large sample sets simultaneously.

-Germline mutations that might predispose individuals to cancer can be studied through various approaches, ranging from genome-wide association studies (GWAS) to whole-genome and targeted sequencing approaches.
+Germline mutations that might predispose individuals to cancer can be studied through various approaches, including targeted sequencing.

-Researchers can focus on specific genes of interest using predesigned gene sequencing panels or arrays, or develop their own custom hereditary cancer panels.
+Researchers can focus on specific genes of interest using predesigned hereditary cancer gene panels, or develop their own custom targeted sequencing panels.